protontypes/open-sustainable-technology/README.md

 - [EHMASS](https://github.com/davidusb-geek/emhass) - Energy Management for Home Assistant, is a Python module designed to optimize your home energy interfacing with Home Assistant.
 - [PowerCalc](https://github.com/bramstroker/homeassistant-powercalc) - Custom component for Home Assistant to estimate the power consumption (as virtual meters) of lights, fans, smart speakers and other devices, which don't have a built-in power meter.
 - [homeassistant-alphaESS](https://github.com/CharlesGillanders/homeassistant-alphaESS) - Monitor your energy generation, storage, and usage data using the official Open API from Alpha ESS.
-- [eemeter](https://github.com/opendsm/opendsm) - An open source Python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.
+- [opendsm](https://github.com/opendsm/opendsm) (formerly *eemeter*) - An open source Python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.
 - [Home Assistant Octopus Energy](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy) - Bring your Octopus Energy details into Home Assistant to help you towards a more energy efficient (and or cheaper) home.
 - [Home Assistant Glow](https://github.com/klaasnicolaas/home-assistant-glow) - Makes a (not so) smart meter without a P1 port easily readable, reading the pulse LED that is always present in most cases and it works with ESPHome!
 - [DSMR Toolkit](https://github.com/nielsbasjes/dsmr-tools) - A set of Java based libraries and tools that should allow processing Dutch Smart Meter Requirements messages in a way that is as flexible and reusable as possible.